 Storm Drain Repair

 Have you ever noticed puddles forming in your yard, sidewalk, driveway, or parking lot even when it has not rained in days?
-If so than you may very well be having a problem with your storm drain.
+If so, then you may very well be having a problem with your storm drain.
 Although most of us do not give it much thought, the storm drain is an extremely important piece of the plumbing puzzle.
 Remember that old phrase “when it rains it pours?”
 The storm drain is responsible for getting rid of all of that rainwater before it floods your property.

 At this point the real trouble starts.
 The water begins to back up and flow in the wrong direction.
-When it reaches the storm drain the excessive amount of water has nowhere else to go so it ends up flooding your property’s landscaping and hardscaping.
+When it reaches the storm drain, the excessive amount of water has nowhere else to go so it ends up flooding your property’s landscaping and hardscaping.
 That is why you begin to see puddles forming.
-If left unattended the water will end up flooding the interior of the property causing expensive damage to your property and possessions.
+If left unattended, the water will end up flooding the interior of the property, causing expensive damage to your property and possessions.
 Not to mention that standing floodwater is the perfect environment for harmful molds and mildews to form.

-When all is said and done it is a costly mess in more ways than one.
+When all is said and done, it is a costly mess in more ways than one.
 The good news is that the flooding can absolutely be avoided, and unlike the good old days the repair job will not break the bank.
 In the recent past the only way for plumbing contractors to fix the storm drainpipes was to excavate a large trench in order to expose them.
 It is a lengthy process that destroys the yard, grounds, walkway, driveway, parking lot, and pretty much anything that is located above the pipeline.
-Fortunately for property owners an advanced plumbing technology was invented approximately fifteen years ago.
+Fortunately for property owners, an advanced plumbing technology was invented approximately fifteen years ago.

 The pipe liner also prevents any future damage from occurring.
-The new liner will last upwards of fifty plus years, only takes a day to install from start to finish, leaves no damage behind, and perhaps the best attribute is that it is less than half the price of having the storm drainpipe repaired using the traditional excavation method.
-Angel Plumbers is a leading storm drain repairing company based out of the golden state of California.
+The new liner will last upwards of fifty plus years, only takes a day to install from start to finish, leaves no damage behind, and perhaps the best attribute is that it is less than half the price of having the storm drain pipe repaired using the traditional excavation method.
+Angel Plumbers is a leading storm drain repair company based out of the golden state of California.
 We take great pride in providing our customers with the best solutions in the plumbing industry.